StrawberryBe/analytics.de-DE/help/implement/js-implementation/c-variables/configuration-variables.md

 |---|---|---|---|
 | Keine | Keine | Keine | "" |

 Diese Variable wird gemeinsam mit den Variablen *`dynamicAccountSelection`* and *`dynamicAccountMatch`* variables.
-Die Regeln in *`dynamicAccountList`* werden angewendet, wenn "true" *`dynamicAccountSelection`* festgelegt ist, und sie gelten für den Abschnitt der URL, der in *`dynamicAccountMatch`* angegeben ist.
+The rules in  are applied if  is set to 'true,' and they apply to the section of the URL specified in .*`dynamicAccountList`**`dynamicAccountSelection`**`dynamicAccountMatch`*

-Wenn keine der Regeln in *`dynamicAccountList`* Übereinstimmung mit der URL der Seite steht, wird die in identifizierte Report Suite verwendet `s_account` .
+If none of the rules in *`dynamicAccountList`* matches the URL of the page, the report suite identified in `s_account` is used.
 Die in dieser Variablen aufgeführten Regeln werden von links nach rechts angewendet.
 Wenn mehrere Regeln auf eine Seiten-URL zutreffen, wird die Report Suite anhand der Regel ermittelt, die am weitesten links steht.
 Aus diesem Grund sollten Sie allgemeinere Regeln in der Liste weiter rechts platzieren.

-In den folgenden Beispielen ist die Seiten-URL `www.mycompany.com/path1/?prod_id=12345` und `dynamicAccountSelection` auf *true* eingestellt `s_account``mysuitecom.`
+In the following examples, the page URL is `www.mycompany.com/path1/?prod_id=12345` and `dynamicAccountSelection` is set to *true* and `s_account` is set to `mysuitecom.`

 | DynamicAccountList-Wert | DynamicAccountMatch-Wert | Report Suite, die die Daten erhält |
 |---|---|---|